Here are answers to the most common questions we receive, plus links to additional information you may find helpful on this site.

 Q: Do you ever use video-conferencing for your interviews?

-A: First-round interviews are usually face to face, but on some occasions when one of our global offices is unable to send an interviewer we will invite candidates to have an interview by video conference (VC) from the Fontainebleau or Singapore campus.
-Please note that a VC interview does not in anyway put you at a disadvantage, and that we will always advise you in advance if your interview will take place in this format.
+A: First-round interviews are usually face-to-face, but on some occasions when one of our global offices is unable to send an interviewer we will invite candidates to interview by video conference (VC) from the Fontainebleau or Singapore campus.
+Please note that a VC interview does not in any way put you at a disadvantage, and that we will always advise you in advance if your interview will take place in this format.

 Q: Will I receive feedback on my interviews?

 A: Yes.
-If you are successfully short-listed for a second round of interviews one of the consultants who saw you in the first round should contact you directly to give you feedback.
-You will also be provided with their contact details in your decision email.
+If you are successfully short-listed for a second round of interviews you will receive an email from the INSEAD team and you will be offered to receive feedback from one of your interviewers.
+You will be provided with their contact details in your decision email.

 Q: If I am successful in getting through to decision round interviews where will these take place?